Dr Matevž Raškovič

 Matevz is a guest co-editor for two special issues.
-One on business with Central and Eastern Europe in Journal of Business Research (forthcoming in 2019) and one on Chopsticks management practices in European business in European Journal of International Management (forthcoming 2019/2020).
-He was also the 2017 conference co-chair at the 4th AIB-CEE chapter conference in Ljubljana, Slovenia and is the funding chair of the China-CEE academic conference, a biannual academic conference platform supported by the Confucius Institute Network and HANBAN.
+One on business with Central and Eastern Europe in Journal of Business Research (forthcoming in early 2020) and one on Chopsticks management practices in European business in European Journal of International Management (forthcoming in 2020/2021).
+He was also the 2017 conference co-chair at the 4th AIB-CEE chapter conference in Ljubljana, Slovenia and is the founding chair of the China-CEE academic conference, a biannual academic conference platform supported by the Confucius Institute Network and HANBAN which has taken place in Ljubljana (Slovenia), Cracow (Poland) and Ohrid (North Macedonia).

-Matevz is a member of the Editorial and Review board of the European Journal of International Management (Inderscience, SSCI indexed), a member of the Academy of International Business (AIB) and a board member of the AIB-CEE chapter since 2016.
+Matevz is a member of the Editorial and Review board of the European Journal of International Management (Inderscience, SSCI indexed) and an Editorial Advisory Board Member of the Multinational Business Review (Emerald, SSCI indexed, ABDC B rank).
+He is also a member of the Academy of International Business (AIB) and a board member of the AIB-CEE chapter since 2016.
 He is also a member of the European Academy of International Business (EIBA) and a board member of Confucius Institute Ljubljana, Slovenia.
+He is also the New Zealand chapter coordinator for the Slovenian Australia Academic Association or SAAA (www.saaa.si), where he also has the role of Secretary.
+He is a Global Professorial Fellow at American Slovenian Education Foundation or ASEF (www.asef.net) and is also in charge of social media for the Australia-New Zealand International Business Academy (ANZIBA).

 He has advised the Ministry of the Economy of the Republic of Slovenia regarding issues related to economic cooperation with China and is a member of the 16+1 China-CEE Think Tank Network at the Chinese Academy of Social Sciences and its 16+1 China-CEEC Institute in Budapest, Hungary.
 His consultancy work back in Slovenia focused on building an international mindset for local Slovenian SMEs, as well as helping Slovenian firms in the Chinese market.